leovandriel/csynth/README.md

 Keyboard input is read by [terminal](src/ui/terminal.h) and broadcasted to gating functions.
-The most basic example of this is [unmute](src/func/contro/unmute), which multiplies by 0 and 1 alternating at every space bar press.
+The most basic example of this is [unmute](src/func/contro/unmute), which multiplies input by 0 and 1 alternating at every space bar press.

 ```c